Last Updated on

 Alcohol and Sugary Treats or Drinks

 Like caffeine, alcohol and sugary drinks or treats can also cause problems for people with anxiety.
 They can lead to nervousness and sleep disruptions, as well as increase the onset of mood swings.
-They will also feel weak and unable to do their activities.
-Physical symptoms may also become prominent with more intake of these substances.
+People trying to find an alcohol anxiety cure also feel weak and unable to perform their daily activities.
+Physical symptoms may also become prominent with more intake of these toxic substances.

 Foods high in MSG